f5devcentral/f5-velos-training/docs/monitoring_velos.rst

   :align: center
   :scale: 70%

-For the CX1610 chassis the dual sysytem controllers are larger and connect more slots and have more bandwidth per slot compared to the CX410 chassis.
-The CX1610 chassis only supports the BX520 blades, the BX110 blades are not suppported in this chassis.
-Below is a depection of the dual system controllers acting as a central redundant switch fabric with BX520 blades installed in the CX1610 chassis.
+For the CX1610 chassis the dual system controllers are larger and connect more slots and have more bandwidth per slot compared to the CX410 chassis.
+The CX1610 chassis only supports the BX520 blades, the BX110 blades are not supported in this chassis.
+Below is a depiction of the dual system controllers acting as a central redundant switch fabric with BX520 blades installed in the CX1610 chassis.

 .. image:: images/monitoring_velos/velos_cx1610_backplane_bx520.png
   :align: center